annanda/calmed_task_environment/README.md

 - The systems also record into a local database the accessed time of each task to allow later recovering of which eliciting task the child was interacting with during a given moment in the study session.

+The Task Environment system can be accessed at http://task-environment.datascienceinstitute.ie/

 ## User Manual

 ### Development